 - Bizarre behavior

-Call your doctor for advice if your loved one’s mood changes or his thinking seems unusual.
-If he’s stopped taking his medication, but doesn’t seem like he’s going to hurt you or anyone else, encourage him to visit the doctor with you.
+Call your doctor for advice if your loved one’s mood changes or their thinking seems unusual.
+If they have stopped taking their medication, but doesn’t seem like they are going to hurt you or anyone else, encourage them to visit the doctor with you.

 When to Call 911 Instead